 - Valid work visa or permit

-- Original employment contract verified or authenticated by the Philippine Embassy in Beijing, each page signed by employer or its authorized representative.
+- Original employment contract verified or authenticated by the Philippine Embassy in Beijing, each page signed by your employer or its authorized representative.

-- Business license and company profile
+- Notarized Business license

 - Certificate of Employment